AndreasWiborg/MysteryBounty/terms.md

 7. Contact Us
 If you have any questions about these Terms, please contact us at:
-Mystery Bounty - Poker Solver
+Poker Bounty Calculator - Poker Solver andreas@kawisoftware.com
-andreas@kawisoftware.com

 By using the Mystery Bounty - Poker Solver app, you acknowledge that you have read these Terms and Conditions, understood them, and agree to be bound by them.